 If you are a sole proprietorship doing business under a name not containing the owners' surname, a partnership or a corporation doing business under a name other than it's legal name, you must file a Fictitious Business Name Statement with the County of Alameda.

-As you look at locations for your business, be sure to use our online Zoning Check tool or call the Zoning Hotline to see what type of business activities are allowed at that address.
+As you look at locations for your business, call the Zoning Hotline at (510) 238-3911 to see what type of business activities are allowed at that address.

 Once you have selected your business location in Oakland, you will need to Apply for a Zoning Clearance Permit.
 Even if you're operating a home-based business, you will need a Zoning Clearance.
 You can:

 Every business in Oakland, including home-based businesses and property owners who rent residential or commercial space, need to file a Business Tax Certificate and pay an annual tax.
 You can:

 If your business will sell or lease tangible items, you must get a State of California Seller's Permit.
 If you will only sell items during temporary periods, you must apply for a temporary seller's permit.
 You can:

 Certain types of businesses, mostly those businesses preparing or selling food, will need permits from the Alameda County Department of Environmental Health.
 This includes mobile food vendors, food carts, food trucks, commercial kitchens and restaurants.